 Are There Any Risks Of Delayed Cord Clamping?

-One analysis found a very slight (2%) increase in jaundice among babies who received delayed cord clamping.
-However, according to the Thinking Midwife, “The only studies available involve the administration of an artificial oxytocic (syntocinon or syntometrine) in the ‘delayed clamping’ group.
+With that said, the very slight (again, 2%) increase in jaundice could potentially relate to other factors.
+According to the Thinking Midwife, “The only studies available involve the administration of an artificial oxytocic (syntocinon or syntometrine) in the ‘delayed clamping’ group.
 IV syntocinon is associated with jaundice.
-Therefore, it could be the oxytocic making a difference here – not the clamping.” (source)
+Therefore, it could be the oxytocic making a difference here – not the clamping.”
+(12)

 What About Cord Blood Banking?

 “Delayed cord clamping is not often compatible with cord blood donation or storage.
 The reason being is that in order for them to collect the amount of blood they want to store, some collectors will say that they need the cord cut immediately, and some . . . will only allow up to 60 seconds before they want the cord clamped.
 This is not long enough for most of the benefits to reach your baby.
 If you would like your baby to have it’s full supply of cord blood, you may need to reconsider you plans to donate or store cord blood.